djaus2/AzureSphere/README.md

 to these from the main scripts as environment variables.
 All subscript results are passed back as environment variables that are then used by the main scripts as parameters to Azure calls.

+Each step in the two main scripts has a prompt so that you can skip the action if already done.
+That way if you are part way through a script you can restart it and skip to where you are up to.
+Also you can do a "dummy run that way.